eduard-sukharev/comission-rate-calc/README.md

 ./run.sh
 ```

-You may pass input CSV file path as an optional argument (by default script will parse `./input.csv`).
+You may pass input CSV file path as an argument with `-i` option (by default script will parse `./input.csv`).

 To run tests:
 ```